jeremiemartinez/jeremiemartinez.github.com/_drafts/2016-04-02-gocd-android.md

 First, I installed a [Go Server](https://docs.go.cd/current/installation/installing_go_server.html) and a [Go Agent](https://docs.go.cd/current/installation/installing_go_agent.html).
 It is pretty straight forward.
 Every following configuration has to be made on the Go Server since the agent only executes what the server gives it.

-To be able to play with Android build system, I had to install an Android SDK on the computer where run the agent.
-In my case, I was running everything (server and agent) on my personal computer.
+To be able to play with Android build system, I had to install an Android SDK for the agent.
 Since Android uses Gradle, I also had to install a [Gradle plugin](https://github.com/jmnarloch/gocd-gradle-plugin).
 All plugins supported and maintained are available on GoCD [website](https://www.go.cd/community/plugins.html).

-Finally, you also need to declare your `ANDROID_HOME` as environment variable that points to your Android SDK installation.
-I won't cover it in this article, however GoCD provides a way to configure environments and its variables easily.
+Finally, you also need to declare your `ANDROID_HOME` as environment variable that points to your Android SDK.
+I won't cover it in this article, but GoCD provides a way to configure environments and its variables easily.
 You can find more information about this in their [documentation](https://docs.go.cd/current/navigation/environments_page.html).

 ## Value Stream Map

 They are several definition around GoCD that must be understood before playing with it.
 These concepts must be mastered because they are the base of building a great pipeline.

 - **Material**: It starts a `Pipeline`.
-Most of the time, it will be your Git repository.
+Most of the time, it will be your Git repository, but it could also be the availability of an artifact or even another `Pipeline`.

 - **Task**: It is a command.
 Task must be as small as possible (as long as it makes sense) in order to have a quick feedback on what was wrong.

 - **Job**: It consists of several `Tasks` which are sequential, i.e. they are run one after the other.
-Every task of a job are always run on the same agent.
+Tasks of the same job are always run on the same agent.

 - **Stage**: It consists of several `Jobs` which are **not** sequential, i.e. they are run in parallel and potentially by various agents.

-- **Pipeline**: It consists of several `Stages` which are sequential and it is started by a `Material`.
+- **Pipeline**: It consists of several `Stages` which are sequential.
+It is started by a `Material`.

 The Value Stream Map is just the representation of a `Pipeline`.
 Splitting this `Pipeline` into small pieces makes it very powerful: quick feedback, speedup and parallelization.